This site is temporarily down for routine maintenance

 There are many ways to heat water and the one we have used continually since the early experimental days is a water heating coil in the firebox of our old wood cook stove.
 Hot water is created and it flows into a storage tank above the stove by thermo-siphon action.
 It is simple and energy efficient but is not the best source of hot water on a hot, muggy 90 degree day in July.
 Solar hot water takes care of this problem.
 It can be a summertime only solution for camps and homes or it can be installed with antifreeze and heat exchangers to work year ‘round.

 New Home Construction

-If you are planning to build a new home, we can help you optimize the electrical energy efficiency, and in doing so, save enough in construction, and heating costs to partially pay for the renewable energy system.
+If you are planning to build a new home, we can help you optimize the electrical energy efficiency and in doing so, actually save enough in construction costs to partially pay for the renewable energy system.
 Please call us for free initial consultation while in the planning stages of your new home.
 Additional consultation is available at a competitive rate and consultation fees can be credited toward the purchase of a renewable energy system.

 An Investment for the Future

 The cost of commercial power will continue to rise indefinitely in the future for many reasons.
 First the delivery of power to you through a wire requires maintenance which is labor intensive and wages will not come down.
 The power source “too cheap to meter" nuclear power has become quite expensive.
 Polluting sources will need to be cleaned up and the ratepayer will pick up the tab.
 Only clean renewable solar, wind and Hydro can keep the environment clean.
 Direct grid-tie systems allow you to control the cost per kWhr paid to the power company by trading your free watts for their costly ones.
 By owning your own system rather than "renting" a power generator from the utility, you can truly declare your energy independence and security for the future.